HarperDB/documentation/docs/applications/README.md

 http://localhost:9926/Dog/?breed=Husky&name=Balto&select=id,name,breed
 ```

 Congratulations, you now have created a secure database application backend with a table, a well-defined structure, access controls, and a functional REST endpoint with query capabilities!
+See the [REST documentation for more information](../rest/README.md).

 ## Deploy
 Next, if you have created this locally and have a cloud instance as well, we could deploy our local app to the cloud: